Vinoshipper/wp-vs-injector/readme.txt

 4. Focus on one particular product with product information and buy buttons.
 5. Display the states you are able to ship to and other delivery options you've activated with Vinoshipper.
 6. Include Add To Cart buttons to create your own custom product page while leveraging Vinoshipper's Cart.

+== Development ==
+Please report bugs in the [Vinoshipper Injector WordPress repository on GitHub](https://github.com/Vinoshipper/wp-vs-injector).
+Note that GitHub is not a support forum but an efficient platform for addressing and resolving issues efficiently.
+If you have issues with your Vinoshipper account, please contact [Vinoshipper Support](https://vinoshipper.freshdesk.com/)

 == Changelog ==